-Section B - Method of Election
+Section C - Method of Election

-Section C - Duties of Officers
+Section D - Duties of Officers

 The duties and powers of the Officers of the Chapter shall be as follows:

 - PRESIDENT - The President shall be the chief executive officer of the Chapter; shall chair all meetings of the Board of Directors, and regular monthly meetings of the Chapter; shall be authorized to make deposits and withdrawals of the Chapter’s funds for Chapter purposes; and shall have the power to enter into and sign contracts in the name of the Chapter whenever such contracts are authorized by the Board of Directors.
-The President shall have the authority to make committee appointments, and will coordinate the appointment and actions of an Audit Committee, as required.
+The President shall have the authority to make committee appointments and will coordinate the appointment and actions of an Audit Committee, as required.

 - VICE PRESIDENT - In the case of death, or the absence of the President, or of his or her inability from any cause to act, the Vice President shall perform the duties of the Office of President.

-- SECRETARY - The Secretary shall attend and keep minutes of all meetings of the Chapter, its Officers, and its Board of Directors.
+- SECRETARY shall attend and keep minutes of all meetings of the Chapter, its Officers, and its Board of Directors.
 The Secretary shall conduct all correspondence and carry into execution all orders, votes, and resolutions not otherwise committed; shall keep a list of the members of the Chapter; shall notify the Officers and members of their appointment to committees; and shall maintain a list of the expiration date of each Director’s term of office.
 In the case of absence or disability of the Secretary, the President may appoint a Secretary Pro Tem.

 The Board of Directors may require that the President and Treasurer give a surety bond in an amount determined by the Board of Directors.
 A validated copy of the surety bond shall be presented to the Board of Directors prior to assuming the handling of the assets and specifically his or her signing of any checks.
 The cost of the surety bond will be paid for by the Chapter.

-Article XI - Equipment, and supplies
+Article XI - Equipment and Supplies

-Article XII – Amendments
+Article XII – Amendments and Periodic Review

 These By-Laws may be amended from time to time by the membership.
 Such action shall be preceded by giving all Chapter members ten (10) days prior notice of the meeting at which such amendments will be considered, and all provisions for proxies and mail in ballots shall have been given.
 Corrections and clarifications made to these By-Laws shall not be considered as amendments.

-Article XIII - Indemnification
+Article XIV - Indemnification

-Each person who has been, now is or shall hereafter be a member of the Board of Directors, an Officer, or committee member of the Chapter, shall be indemnified by the Chapter to the extent of its treasury funds and as permitted by law against all expenses reasonably incurred by him or her in connection with any action, suit, proceedings or the settlement or compromise thereof, or payment of any judgment or fine resulting therefrom in which he or she may become involved by reason of any action taken or omitted by him or her provided that such action was taken or omitted in good faith for the Chapter.
+Each person who has been, now is, or shall hereafter be a member of the Board of Directors, an Officer, or committee member of the Chapter, shall be indemnified by the Chapter to the extent of its treasury funds and as permitted by law against all expenses reasonably incurred by him or her in connection with any action, suit, proceedings or the settlement or compromise thereof, or payment of any judgment or fine resulting therefrom in which he or she may become involved by reason of any action taken or omitted by him or her provided that such action was taken or omitted in good faith for the Chapter.

-Article XIV - Rules of Order
+Article XV - Rules of Order